 This funding is a scheme for children who have been diagnosed with Autism and/or a Developmental Disability between the ages of 0-6 years to access early intervention support and therapy.
 Children must be approved for the funding prior to their 6th birthday and can access the funding up until their 7th birthday.
 This funding can be accessed by eligible providers.

-*Developing Young Minds is in the process of applying as an eligible provider.
+*Developing Young Minds are an eligible provider.

 National Disability Insurance Scheme (NDIS)

 The National Disability Insurance Scheme (NDIS) is the new way of providing support for Australians with a disability, their families, and carers.
 The NDIS supports people with a disability to build skills and capability so they can participate in the community and employment.